csev/py4e/book3/README.md

 ## Alternate Build Scripts

-In addition to the official `book.sh1`, there are other build scripts that make alternate versions of the book.
+In addition to the official `book.sh`, there are other build scripts that make alternate versions of the book.
 If you make changes to the content, you should run all these scripts and check it all into github so it ends up online.